score-json/json/TSF/trustable/assumptions-of-use/AOU-17.md

 normative: true
 ---

-The integrator is responsible for identifying additional misbehaviours for the nlohmann/json, defining appropriate mitigations, and ensuring that these mitigations are thoroughly validated.
+The integrator shall identify misbehaviours for nlohmann/json, define appropriate mitigations, and ensure that these mitigations are thoroughly validated, whenever using nlohmann/json.